younhyungchae/Landuse_Ratio/README.md

 &#8251; This code is based on [GeoChat](https://github.com/mbzuai-oryx/GeoChat.git) repository.
-Refer that repository for more detailed explanation.
+Refer that repository for more detailed informations.
 # Landuse Ratio Estimation
 This project estimates the landuse ratio of the single satellite image.